big_yellow_tent_at_twilight

 Never keep food in your tent at night.
 Never leave food open and unprotected for extended periods of time.
 Try to cook a significant distance from your tent.

 There are different styles of camping.
-In some management areas you will be required to camp in designated locations.
-These campsites will have greater animal problems than where dispersed camping is allowed.
+In some areas you will be required to camp in designated locations.
+These more traditional family campgrounds may have greater animal problems than where dispersed camping is allowed.
 Animals will have identified those established campsites as prime food collection areas.
-In some areas, such as the eastern High Peaks of the Adirondacks, the bears simply come through every day and take what they want.
-One has even been observed opening a “bear-proof” canister.
+In some areas, such as the eastern Adirondacks, the bears simply come through every day and take what they want.
+Some have been observed opening “bear-proof” canisters.
+Recently, we’ve all seen those posts about bears trashing cars to get food.

 Don’t Let Critters Ruin Your Trip